 - Serious disruption to the life of the community

-Failure to adhere to any of the conditions imposed on a march whether they be imposed prior to or during the march will constitute a criminal offence.
-There will be different sanctions imposed on both the organiser and the participants of the march.
+Failure to adhere to any of the conditions imposed on a march will constitute a criminal offence.
+Different sanctions would be imposed on the organiser and the participants.

-Under the Public Order Act the Police are given powers to ban all or a class of processions or marches in a specified area for up for three months.
+Under the Public Order Act, the police have powers to ban all, or a class of procession or marches in a specified area for up for three months.

 Static Demonstrations and Assemblies